Home

 I love your website!
 I have a question - Do you have any advice to stop our puppy from whining, howling, and barking at night or when left in a room alone?

 We do not crate train and never wish to.
-We've had 3 dogs before and have never had this problem - she constantly crys whenever left alone.
+We've had 3 dogs before and have never had this problem - she constantly cries whenever left alone.

-We've only had her a week but want to break this before it can't be or gets too much.
+We've only had her a week but want to break this before it can't be stopped or it gets too much.

 Reply from Pauline (Web Owner)

-Hi Becca, I’m sorry to hear you’re having problems so early on with your new puppy.
+I’m so happy you like my site (thanks!) and so very sorry to hear you’re having problems this early on with your new puppy.

-Additionally, because you’ve only had your puppy for one week, she’s probably missing her mother and her littermates.
+Because you’ve only had your puppy for one week, she’s probably also missing her mother and her litter mates.
 My recommendation would be to give her lots of cuddles and attention (did I really say that?
 I'm sure you're already smothering her with affection!)

 If she has a blanket with the smell of her mother and siblings, keep her wrapped in it, or at least in her bed to comfort her.

-I understand you're not plannng on crating her, but I would truly recommend that you at least consider it - this is not a cruel practice, I promise you.
+I understand you're not planning on crating her, but I would truly recommend that you at least consider it - this is not a cruel practice, I promise you.

-Dog crates offer a puppy a small haven of their own; somewhere where they can get peace and quiet when they want to and somewhere to feel safe.
+Dog crates can offer a puppy a small haven of their own; somewhere where they can get peace and quiet and somewhere to go to help them feel safe and secure.

 Our Cocker, Max, has a crate and we rarely lock him in it now, but he still likes to lie in there with the door open and he often sleeps in it instead of his bed (or sometimes, ours) – it’s his den!

 Please take a look at our articles on crate training.
-They will explain why crate training a puppy is not cruel, as well as outlining the benefits.
+They will explain why crate training a puppy isn't cruel, as well as outlining the benefits.

 If you do decide to crate your puppy, follow the link to learn how to successfully crate train your puppy.